“All of us are on trial in this troubled hour.”

 “Every

-“There must be more than a statement to the larger society; there must be a force that interrupts its functioning at some key point.” #MLK
+of humane convictions must decide on the protest that best suits [his or her] convictions, but we must all protest.” –#MLK“There must be more than a statement to the larger society; there must be a force that interrupts its functioning at some key point.” #MLK

 “Non-violent protest must now mature to a new level… The higher level is mass civil disobedience.” –MLK (1967)